-Staff monitor through ac-

-tive provisions on

-Edukey.

-Targeted intervention Targeted support to enable children to 1 and 2

-groups planned into develop vocabulary related to the

-morning and afternoon curriculum and enable to access

-sessions as appropriate challenge and support where it is

-ensure time is built in required.

-for these in order to

-avoid missing curriculum Targeted academic support is highlighted

-time. by the EEF as an effective strategy for

-improving children's learning.

-'Target support to be planned, using high

-quality targeted feedback, following pupil

-progress meetings to address key needs

-to pupils and reviewed regularly.

--
+Staff monitor through active provisions on Edukey.
+Targeted intervention groups planned into morning and afternoon sessions as appropriate - ensure time is built in for these in order to avoid missing curriculum time.
+Targeted support to enable children to develop vocabulary related to the curriculum and enable to access challenge and support where it is required.
+Targeted academic support is highlighted by the EEF as an effective strategy for improving children's learning.
+'Target support to be planned, using high quality targeted feedback, following pupil progress meetings to address key needs to pupils and reviewed regularly.
+1 and 2